observability-by-example/swarley/README.md

 # Swarley

 Backend API for a fictional phonebook app to manage a list of people and their contact details.
-Built with Adonis.js.
+Built in JS (Adonis.js 4.1).

 ## Setup
 ### With Docker